thosgood/this-weeks-finds/markdown/151-200/week188.md

 to use Young diagrams to get ahold of these cell decompositions.

 The answer should be staring us in the face.
-We know that the coefficient of any power of q in a q-binomial coefficient is the number of Young diagrams of a certain sort.
+We know that the coefficient of any power of q in a $q$-binomial coefficient is the number of Young diagrams of a certain sort.
 And we also know it's the number of Schubert cells of a certain sort.
 There should be some way to see this directly.